jzamora5/holberton-system_engineering-devops/0x0C-web_server/README.md

 ---

 ### [0.
 Transfer a file to your server](./0-transfer_file)
-* Write a Bash script that transfers a file from our client to a server:
+* Write a Bash script that transfers a file from a client to a server:

 ### [1.
 Install nginx web server](./1-install_nginx_web_server)
-*
+* Install nginx web server (be ware of firewall rules)

 ### [2.
 Setup a domain name](./2-setup_a_domain_name)
-* .TECH Domains is one of the top domain providers.
-They are known for the stability and quality of their DNS hosting solution.
-Holberton School partnered with .TECH Domains so that you can learn about DNS.
+* Setup a domain name and make its root print Holberton School

 ### [3.
 Redirection](./3-redirection)
-* Readme:
+* Make /redirect_me be redirected with code 301

 ### [4.
 Not found page 404](./4-not_found_page_404)